rkaiser0324/jake/README.md

 else
     $Dispatcher->dispatch($r, new CakeResponse(array('charset' => Configure::read('App.encoding'))));
 ```

-- If you have upgraded Joomla from a previous 1.5 version that had the previous Jake component installed (which obviously stopped working when you upgraded), uninstall Jake.
+3. If you have upgraded Joomla from a previous 1.5 version that had the previous Jake component installed (which obviously stopped working when you upgraded), uninstall Jake.
 In addition, you'll need to manually remove the Jake menu links from the database (which in my experience were not deleted upon uninstall).
 To do this, execute the following, replacing your Joomla table prefix as appropriate:

 ```sql
 DELETE FROM `[TABLE_PREFIX]_menu` WHERE `link` LIKE '%jake%';
 ```
-- Merge the "Custom Redirects" section of the included .htaccess file into `JOOMLA_ROOT/.htaccess`.

-For more details on configuration, see [this blog post](http://blog.echothis.com/2012/09/26/jake-2-0-released/).
+4. For more details on configuration, see [this blog post](http://blog.echothis.com/2012/09/26/jake-2-0-released/).

 ## Usage